Rookout/docs/docs/troubleshooting-rules.md

 The most likely reason for a Rule remaining in Pending status is that it cannot connect to the relevant Rooks.
 Make sure the relevant App Instances are available in the Rookout application -> App Instances & Agents page.
 If the relevant App Instances are missing, it may indicate one or more of the following:
 - The application you are trying to debug is down (Which means the Rooks are inactive).
-Follow the instructions in the [Troubleshooting Rooks](troubleshooting-rooks.md) page.
 - The application is up, but the Rooks are not accessible (That is, the Rookout service cannot access the Rooks).
-Follow the instructions in the [Troubleshooting Rooks](troubleshooting-rooks.md) page.
 - In serverless frameworks such as Lambda, the application itself isn't up until the serverless function is triggered.
 In such cases, the Rule will only become Active after the first function trigger.
 - You are trying to debug a file that has one path in your development environment and another path in your debugging environment.